-The word Henshin is composed of the ideograms “変” (hen), which means “change” or “transformation”, and “身” (shin), which means “body” or “form”.
+The word Henshin is composed of the ideograms “変” (hen), which means “change” or “transformation,” and “身” (shin), which means “body” or “form.”

-The Origin of the Genre Henshin
+The Origin of the Henshin Genre

 The transformation/henshin genre (in Japanese, “henshin hero”) has its roots in the tokusatsu genre popular in the 1950s, which refers to audiovisual productions with real actors and special effects.

-7 animations that plagiarized/were inspired by sailor moon
+7 animations that plagiarized/inspired by Sailor Moon

-Why is Henshin so successful?
+Why is Henshin So Popular?

 This can be an inspiring message for viewers, encouraging them to face their own fears and insecurities to reach their true potential.